wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 ^title Configuring the VM

-When you create a Wren VM, you pass in a pointer to a WrenConfiguration structure that is used to tune and control the VM.
-Since Wren has no global state and each VM is independent of the others, you can also configure them differently if your application happens to run multiple VMs.
+When you create a Wren VM, you tweak it by passing in a pointer to a WrenConfiguration structure.
+Since Wren has no global state, you can configure each VM them differently if your application happens to run multiple.

 The struct looks like: